Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

 - If you don't have to try the subproblems, you might have a greedy problem
 - Must have overlapping subproblems

+# Manacher
+- Find palendromes
+- Reuse knoweledge, similar to KMP

+# Linear Sieve
+- Sieve for primes in linear time
+- Do that by only marking each number once
+- Mark each number with its lowest prime factor

+# Suffix Array
+- Sort all suffixes of a string
+- Can do N log N with doubling method and pairs
+- DC3 algorithm for linear time

 ## Algorithmic Paradighms

 - Brute Force